 How To Setup Default Values For Attributes In Ruby On Rails

-Have you ever thought that setting default values for attributes in Ruby on Rails could be a problem?
+Have you ever thought setting default values for attributes in Ruby on Rails could be problematic?

-Since attributes are uninitialized when a new model is created without any parameters, default values will be set according to the type of attribute.
+Since attributes are uninitialized when a new model is created without any parameters, default values will be set according to the attribute type.

-This is a very good idea if we don’t want to fill up the database with unnecessary information.
+This idea is perfect if we don’t want to fill the database with unnecessary information.

-Ruby on Rails provides a lot of options to add default values, but not all of them are good.
+Ruby on Rails provides many options for adding default values, but not all of them are good.

 Here is a list of good examples of how you should add default values:

-In Ruby on Rails, you can set default values for attributes in the database by including them as part of your migration.
+In Ruby on Rails, you can set default values for database attributes by including them in your migration.

 class CreateUsers < ActiveRecord::Migration